MartaRF3/aircraft-scheduling/README.md

 In this project it would be used axios as HTTP client for the browser and node.js.
 I worked before with react-query and axios, the combination of both is really straight foward.

+## Improvements

+### Rest API

+Allow request with departuretime, arrivaltime, origin, destination

+### Dropdown Calendar

+With bounded dates in the future, in order to help the user choosing a date